USAFL UA Umpire Accreditation Scheme – 2021 Update

 There are two parts to the accreditation: Theoretical and Practical.

 Practical – The practical portion of accreditation is observation of your skills in game.
 A minimum of three observations is required and is normally done over a period of time so that feedback can be incorporated into your skillset over time.
 Observations can be done by an accredited coach at any time.
-Typically this is completed at Nationals.
-It starts with observations at one tournament and then during the next season you have multiple coaching sessions via phone with the USAFL Umpire coach, and then are observed again at the next Nationals for your accreditation.
+Typically, this is starts with observations at a regional tournament and then during the season you have multiple coaching sessions via phone with the USAFL Umpire coach, and then are observed again at the next Nationals for your accreditation.

-Level 0 accreditation was added to the USAFL UA Umpire Accreditation Scheme to recognize those individuals who have begun the process of becoming an accredited USAFL Umpire.
-This accreditation is not a formal part of the accreditation scheme in Australia.
-The Level 0 accreditation applies to all three categories of umpire simultaneously.
+Introductory Certification (formerly Level 0 Accreditation) was added to the USAFL UA Umpire Accreditation Scheme to recognize those individuals who have begun the process of becoming an accredited USAFL Umpire.
+This accreditation level is now a formal part of the accreditation scheme in Australia.
+Introductory Certification accreditation applies to all three categories of umpire simultaneously.

-The requirement for Level 0 accreditation is to attend and complete a sanctioned USAFL Umpire Clinic (the theoretical), and to be observed umpiring at least one match (the practical).
+The requirement for Introductory Certification accreditation is to attend and complete a sanctioned USAFL Umpire Clinic (the theoretical), and to be observed umpiring at least one match (the practical).
 This applies to all three categories of umpiring because the umpire clinic curriculum covers all three categories.

-Level 1 Accreditation requires completion of the Level 1 AFL Course (the theoretical) and a minimum of three game observations (the practical).
+Development Accreditation Development Accreditation (formerly Level 1 Accreditation) requires completion of the Introductory Umpire Course (the theoretical) and a minimum of three game observations (the practical).
 Accreditation is a process because it takes a period of time to develop the necessary game management skills, and it takes time to be involved in sufficient game situations to have some of the less common situations occur.
 The purpose of the observations is to ensure that the umpire has displayed sufficient levels of knowledge of the laws, how to apply them, and how to manage the match at a basic level.

-Level 2 Accreditation requires completion of the Level 2 Umpire Manual with your Umpire Coach (the theoretical) and a minimum of three game observations (the practical).
+Advanced Accreditation (formerly Level 2 Accreditation) requires completion of the Level 2 Umpire Manual with your Umpire Coach (the theoretical) and a minimum of three game observations (the practical).
 Accreditation at Level 2 requires that the umpire demonstrate an advanced level of game management skills, a high level of understanding of the laws, and exhibits match control when atypical situations arise.

 When Does Accreditation Occur?

-In the US, normally observations are completed at the USAFL National Tournament, due to the difficulty of being able to perform on-site observations.
+In the US, due to the difficulty of being able to perform in person observations they are completed at the USAFL National Tournament.
 However, if the Umpire Coach can complete three observations on site at games during the season, the accreditation may be granted.
 This applies separately to each category of umpiring (so an umpire may be accredited at Level 2 Goal, Level 1 Boundary, and Level 0 Field, depending on what has been completed).

 Where are the Materials?

-Below are links and pdf documents for Level 1 and Level 2 Umpire Accreditation.
-In addition, the documents for Level 1 and Level 2 Coach Accreditation are referenced (although this accreditation must be done by an accredited umpire coach and currently there are none outside of Australia).
+Below are links and pdf documents for Development Accreditation and Advanced Accreditation.
+In addition, the documents for Coach Accreditation are referenced (although this accreditation must be done by an accredited AFL umpire coach and currently there are none outside of Australia).

 This document is a great handout to give to teams and new players so they can understand the role and purpose of the umpires.